 - It retains the pre-existing condition requirements for insurers.
 Bad.

-- Allows adults to stay on their parents coverage until age 26.
+- Allows adults to stay on parent’s coverage until age 26.
 Bad.

 - Creates a $100 billion political slush fund.
 Catastrophically bad.